YogiHa/soundcloud-wiget-scraper/README.md

-React - Soundcloud widget connect to Node - Soundcloud dearch scraper.
+React - Soundcloud widget connect to Node - Soundcloud search scraper.

 for running on your local machine,